nahid1991/accessibility-component/README.md

 ### Props

 - `lang`: This prop determines which language should be used in the component.
-Currently the following languages are supported:
-    - "en" for English (default)
-    - "de" for German
-    - "pt" for Portuguese
+We currently support setting "en" for English (default), "de" for German, and "pt" for Portuguese
 - `theme`: Set "bootstrap" for Bootstrap themed component and "mui" for Mui (default) based component.
 Unless `react-bootstrap` is being used do not set the theme as "bootstrap".
 - `excludedFeatures`: This is an array and any string corresponding to the features those will not be rendered in the component.
 Example: `excludedFeatures={['BIG_CURSOR']}`.
 Here the big cursor feature will be excluded from the component.
 The list of strings we can use to exclude desired features are given below:
   - 'BIG_CURSOR'